royward/pseudo-double/README.md

 C default: return PF_NAN
 C++ default: throw std::range_error("range")

-NOTE: in the interests of performance, PF_NAN is _not_ checked for on input, so in C it should be checked for explicitly after any calculation that might generate that value.
+NOTE: in the interests of performance, PF_NAN is _not_ checked for on input, so if it is used, it should be checked for explicitly after any calculation that might generate that value.

 ## Design Considerations